Skip to content

 • Listening Session for Bioenergy Industry Professionals – April 2023

-Argonne National laboratory has developed an online tool called the “Scaling Up PERennial Bioenergy Economics and Ecosystem Services Tool” (SUPERBEEST).
+Our partners at Argonne National Laboratory have developed an online tool called the “Scaling Up PERennial Bioenergy Economics and Ecosystem Services Tool” (SUPERBEEST).
 This tool is designed to assist users in identifying marginal land based on various economic and environmental parameters, determine ecosystem services that would be realized if marginal land were converted from grain crops to bioenergy crops, and estimate the net economic value of this change.
-SUPERBEEST can work at any scale, whether it be an individual field or a group of watersheds.
-It is designed to serve a broad range of decision-makers regarding the adoption of perennial bioenergy crops, from farmers to biorefinery planners, environmental regulators, and researchers.